 Actually, cleaning is good.
 We accomplished a lot and I found a few treasures that were perfect for some new projects.

-Like these basic white tiles – left behind by the previous owners.
+Like an old ceiling fan light fixture that I repurposed into a bird feeder, and these basic white tiles – left behind by the previous owners.

-I found a tall stack of them in the corner of our garden shed and when I saw them, I knew I had found exactly what I was looking for.
+I found a tall stack of them in the corner of our garden shed.
+When I saw them, I knew I had found exactly what I was looking for.

 These tiles were perfect for a DIY door hanger.